SajadKarim/blog/content/en/posts/HazratJesusAS_HazratKabir.md

 The link to the video: https://www.youtube.com/embed/xsc12Quq4p8?si=rd8PkgawDmDVjLHv&amp;start=655

-Anyhow, this reminded me of a quote from Hazrat Kabir and a historic event from Prophet Jesus (SWA).
+Anyhow, this reminded me of a quote from Saint Kabir and a historic event from Prophet Jesus (SWA).

 >When I went to look for the bad, I did not find anyone bad.
 >When I searched my heart, I found no one worse than me.